rpn1966/platotheory2026/_pages/info.md

 A simple buffet lunch will be provided on each day.
 If you have any dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.

 ### *Refreshments*
+We will serve tea, coffee, water and pastries during the morning coffee breaks.
-We will be providing refreshments (tea, coffee, water, biscuits) throughout the meeting.
+We will serve tea, coffee, water and biscuits during the afternoon coffee breaks.

 <!--
 ## Local Interest {#Local}